ctorx/ctorx.Core.Data/README.md

   6. If the commit operation was successful, the controller then calls the service layer to send an email notification to the new user
   7. If the commit operation was NOT sucessful, the controller can log the error, notify the UI, and an email message is not sent.

 And because all of the changes are made within the unit of work, they benefit from EF's transaction scoping.
-If the add user operation succeeds but the add role operation does not, the unit of work will not persist.
+If the add user operation succeeds but the add role operation does not, the unit of work will not persist and the application knows it should not send the email message.

+## The Code - Getting things Going

 ### Create your Context based Repository